cycfi/elements/docs/layout.md

 `limits` of its children.

 Effects:
-1. The elements are laid out in a single row, next to each other.
+1. The elements are laid out in a single row, left to right, immediately next to each other with no intervening space.
 2. The elements are positioned using the supplied coordinates.
-3. The grid's *minimum vertical limits* is computed as the minimum of the child element's *minimum vertical limits*.
+3. The grid's *minimum vertical limit* is computed as the minimum of the child element's *minimum vertical limit*.
-4. The grid's *maximum vertical limits* is computed as the maximum of the child element's *maximum vertical limits*.
+4. The grid's *maximum vertical limit* is computed as the maximum of the child element's *maximum vertical limit*.
 5. The final computed minimum limit is clamped to ensure it is not greater than the computed maximum limit.
 Likewise the computed maximum limit is clamped to ensure it is not less than the computed minimum limit.
-6. The supplied (horizontal) and computed (vertical) coordinates may violate the layout limits of any of the elements.
+6. The supplied (horizontal) and computed (vertical) coordinates may violate the limits of its children elements.
    1. If the allocated size of a child element is lower than the element's *minimum limits* in either dimension, the element will be cropped.
    2. If a child element's *maximum limits* in either dimension is exceeded,